 After breakfast, head for the Begijnhof (1), a bijou courtyard right in the centre of town.
 The almshouses here were built for a community of unmarried Catholic women in Medieval times and it is still the site of two churches, including the English Reformed Church.

 Next stop, De Wallen (2).
 While the infamous Red Light District has cleaned up under a recent gentrification drive, you should still expect to see plenty of seediness.
-But look beyond the tack and you’ll discover one of the prettiest parts of the city.

 Wind your way to the Jordaan (8) via the canal belt.
 In this neighbourhood you’ll find traditional brown bars alongside trendy coffee roasters, as well as an organic market, tiny art galleries and well-fed house cats roaming the charming residential streets.
 The smaller canals such as the Egelantiersgracht and Bloemgracht are arguably even prettier than their bigger, concentric cousins (Singel, Herengracht, Keizersgracht and Prinsengracht), so keep your camera handy.